lisaychuang/rails-riflepaper/spec-js.md

 In `wishlist.js` file, JSON response from the `Create Wishlist` form is translated into a JS Model Object.
 On the `Wishlist` prototype, there is a `updateHTML` method which will render the object's properties on the page using jQuery.

 Confirm
-- [ ] You have a large number of small Git commits
+- [X] You have a large number of small Git commits
+The jQuery Front End part of this project is in the jQuery branch with 18 commits so far.
-- [ ] Your commit messages are meaningful
+- [X] Your commit messages are meaningful
-- [ ] You made the changes in a commit that relate to the commit message
+- [X] You made the changes in a commit that relate to the commit message
-- [ ] You don't include changes in a commit that aren't related to the commit message
+- [X] You don't include changes in a commit that aren't related to the commit message